-Fig. The team of engineers from Chennai along with the CEO of CSCL visited Pune in 2017 to learn about the city's Complete Streets Taking into account the needs of all users, the corporation started reimagining roads as Complete Streets.
+Fig. (below) The team of engineers from Chennai along with the CEO of CSCL visited Pune in 2017 to learn about the city's Complete Streets Taking into account the needs of all users, the Chennai Corporation started focusing to transform their roads into complete streets.
 As a first step, 26 streets were redesigned with wide and continuous footpaths; however these were fragmented and scattered across the city.
-Chennai is now trying to create a larger network of streets which is well-connected and integrated, so as to facilitate comfortable walking over a considerable yet convenient distance.
+Chennai is now trying to create a larger network of streets which is well-connected and integrated, so as to facilitate comfortable walking over a considerable, yet convenient distance.
 The maps show the different phases of street redesign work in the city.